KirillYuk/KirillYuk/README.md

 ## whoami

-Hi, I’m Kyrylo, a Computer Science student from Ukraine.
-I’m currently learning software development and exploring different areas of IT to build strong technical skills and practical experience.
-I enjoy learning new technologies, solving problems, and working on projects that help me improve step by step.
+Hi, I'm Kyrylo, a Software Engineering student from Ukraine, currently studying at Igor Sikorsky Kyiv Polytechnic Institute (KPI).

+I'm passionate about programming and technology, with a strong interest in building clean, user-friendly applications.
+I enjoy learning modern technologies, solving problems, and turning ideas into real projects through code.

-At this stage, I’m focused on studying, gaining experience, and becoming a better developer through continuous learning and practice.
+At this stage, I'm focused on strengthening my technical skills by building personal projects, gaining practical experience, and continuously improving as a developer.

 </div>